Gran Turismo Logo

 The developers returned the logo to a flat look and repainted it black.
 This version was first seen in Gran Turismo 6.

-If you need to trace the movement of the identity style from complex forms to simple ones, this can be seen in the GT racing simulator.
-Starting as a multi-structured composition with colorful graphics and stripped-down additions, it has evolved into a flat monochrome version emphasizing the seriousness of everything in a video game.
-In addition, the black and white logo does not distract attention from the process and sets up fierce competition.
+If you need to trace the identity style’s movement from complex forms to simpler ones, this can be seen in the GT racing simulator.
+Starting as a multi-structured composition with colorful graphics and stripped-down additions, it has evolved into a flat, monochrome version that emphasizes the seriousness of everything in a video game.
+In addition, the black-and-white logo does not distract from the process and sets up fierce competition.

 Font and Colors

 The logo is rendered in a bold, italic typeface that is tightly condensed and assertive.
 The letterforms are reinforced, giving the text a sense of energy and determination that reflects the fast-paced nature of the game series.
-The type is visually close to Helvetica Neue LT Std 87 Heavy Condensed Oblique and HarvestItal Regular, but with specific differences—most notably, the straight, uncurved leg of the letter “R,” which adds a stricter and more defined quality to the design.
+The type is visually close to Helvetica Neue LT Std 87 Heavy Condensed Oblique and HarvestItal Regular, but with specific differences, most notably the straight, uncurved leg of the letter “R,” which adds a stricter, more defined quality to the design.

 The original color scheme was vivid, combining red, white, and blue on a classic black background.
 These shades conveyed emotion and high energy, connecting directly to the spirit of motorsport and the game’s focus on speed and realism.
 In later versions, the designers moved away from bright colors, opting for a monochrome palette based on black and its variations.
 This shift brought simplicity and refinement, giving the logo a more neutral and contemporary look.
 The updated style complements the game’s theme while remaining distinctive and recognizable.